 Pictures may be taken before, during and after the ceremony.
 A quiet and respectful presence should be maintained by the photographer.
 Photographer should discuss parameters with parish staff prior to the start of the wedding.
 Video cameras may be used from the back and sides of the church.
 Use of the choir loft (balcony) is not permitted without prior permission from the Coordinator of Liturgy and Music and/or all musicians present.
 Reverence is expected at all times.

 Dressing rooms are available for use.
 It is expected you will leave the room as you found it.
 Garbage bags are provided and should be placed in the dumpster after the wedding.
 Items left overnight, are left at the risk of the wedding party.
 The bride’s room can be locked, but Sacred Heart Church is not liable for any items left prior to, during, or after the wedding, e.g. wedding dress, purses, etc.

 The parish can provide a printed program.
-If the couple chooses to print their own program, a proof copy must be submitted to the Director of Music and Liturgy in advance of your printing deadline.
+If the couple chooses to print their own program, a proof copy must be submitted to the Coordinator of Liturgy and Music two weeks prior to your printing deadline.

 A scheduled rehearsal including all participants will be required.
 Please allow one hour for this rehearsal.
-Lectors will need to rehearse and be instructed in our protocol.
-Extraordinary Ministers of the Eucharist from outside our parish will need to be trained in our protocol.
+Lectors will need to rehearse and be instructed in our protocols.
+Extraordinary Ministers of the Eucharist from outside our parish will need to be be approved and trained in our protocosl.

 The marriage license is required by the State of Michigan and obtained through the county clerk’s office.
 Copies of the marriage license, along with envelope must be brought to the pastor at the rehearsal.
 Reminder: witnesses signing the license must be 18 years of age by civil law.